i-am-west/multifilecopyplugin/README.md

 ## Installation

-1. Download the plugin JAR from [your repository].
+1. Download the plugin ZIP from releases or build artifacts
 2. In IntelliJ IDEA, go to **File > Settings > Plugins**.
 3. Click **Install from Disk...** and select the JAR file.
 4. Restart IntelliJ IDEA.